Weak mixing directions in non-arithmetic Veech surfaces: Introduction

 Notice that this covers the case of certain polygonal billiards ($\Q[\cos \frac {\pi} {n}]$ is quadratic if and only if $n \in \{4,5,6\}$, hence the above result holds for $S_n$ with $n \in \{5,8,10,12\}$), and of all non-arithmetic Veech surfaces in genus $2$.
 We point out that Theorem~\ref{thm:non_wm_expl_for_quad_trace_field} is a particular case of a more general result, Theorem~\ref{thm:non_wm_expl}, which does cover some non-arithmetic Veech surfaces with non-quadratic trace fields (indeed it applies to all non-arithmetic $S_n$ with $n \leq 16$, the degrees of their trace fields ranging from $2$ to $6$) and could possibly apply to all non-arithmetic Veech surfaces.
 Let us also note that the non-weak mixing directions obtained in Theorem \ref {thm:non_wm_expl} have multiple rationally independent eigenvalues.

 One crucial aspect of our analysis is a better description of the possible eigenvalues (in any minimal direction) in a Veech surface.
-Using the algebraic nature of Veech surfaces, we are able to conclude several restriction on the group of eigenvalues.
+Using the algebraic nature of Veech surfaces, we are able to conclude several restrictions on the group of eigenvalues .
 For non-arithmetic Veech surfaces, the ratio of two eigenvalues always belong to $k$ and the number of rationally independent eigenvalues is always at most $[k\mathop:\Q]$.
 Moreover, the group of eigenvalues is finitely generated (so the \emph {Kronecker factor} is always a minimal translation of a finite dimensional torus).
 Whereas for the case of arithmetic Veech surfaces, we obtain that all eigenvalues come from a ramified cover of a torus.
+See Theorem~\ref{thm:nb_eig} for the precise statement.

 We expect that, for a non-arithmetic Veech surface and along any minimal direction that is not weak mixing, there are always exactly $[k \mathop: \Q]$ independent eigenvalues, and that they are either all continuous or all discontinuous.
 This is the case along directions for which the corresponding forward Teichm\"uller geodesic is bounded in moduli space, see Remark~\ref{rmk:nb_eig_lin_rec}.